 60,000 Southwest Rapid Rewards Miles after you spend $3,000 in the first 3 months.
 Great Southwest business card with lowest annual fee.
 High signup bonus and good way to combine with personal card for Companion Pass.

-75,000 United MileagePlus Miles after you spend $5,000 in the first 3 months.
+Up to 150k miles: 75k miles after $5K spend in first 3 months + 75k miles after $20k in first 6 months This signup offer is a multi-tier bonus "up to" 150,000 miles total.
 For business owners with high monthly spending, this is worth a strong look with a big signup bonus and ongoing benefits.

 80,000 Southwest Rapid Rewards Miles after you spend $5,000 in the first 3 months.
 Highest bonus among the Southwest business cards.
 You are eligible even if you have the Southwest Premier Business card.
 Great to combine with personal card for Companion Pass.